 We may give you this notice in person, leave it at your dwelling or usual place of business, or send it by certified or registered mail to your last known address.

 Caution: If we conclude that collection of your tax is threatened, we may take immediate collection action before all 3 requirements have been met.
 For example, if a taxpayer is planning to quickly leave the country, we may believe that collection is threatened or in jeopardy.

-If we make a decision that collection of your tax is threatened or in jeopardy, you may seek the DE DOR managerial review.
+If we make a decision that collection of your tax is threatened or in jeopardy, you may seek the Division of Revenue managerial review.
 These procedures are explained in the letter you will receive when the demand for payment is made.

-If the DE DOR attaches your salary or wages, the attachment will end when one of the following occurs:
+If the Division of Revenue attaches your salary or wages, the attachment will end when one of the following occurs:

 (1) You pay your tax debt in full; or (2) The time expires for legally collecting the tax.